stevejpurves/bug-thebe-ipympl/README.md

 # bug-thebe-ipympl

-A build of the thebe simple demo that reproduces the the followin issues:
+A build of the thebe simple demo that reproduces the the following issues:

 1. [resize handle not working](https://github.com/matplotlib/ipympl/issues/501)
    - visit [ipywidgets]()